[ How Amps Work ] [ Overdrive ] [ 5E3 Mods ] [ 5F6A Mods ] [ AB763 Mods ]

 The 1950's Fender 5F6-A Bassman is the grandfather to the world's high gain amplifiers.
 The Marshall JTM45 was an almost verbatim copy of the Bassman.

 Here's another classic amp schematic that should look familiar after studying the Champ and Deluxe above, the 1963 Fender AB763 "Blackface" line of amps.
-Note the spring reverb (bottom left) and tremolo (bottom center) circuits.
+Note the spring reverb (bottom left) and tremolo (bottom center).

-Every component function is listed.
+Notice the reverb circuit at lower left and the tremolo at lower center.
+Every component function is listed on this schematic.
 Click the image for the full size schematic.

 The Plexi's topology is still very similar to the Fender 5F6-A Bassman shown above.
 The guitar signal enters at left at the I "Bright" Channel input jack.
 The signal is amplified by the V1B preamp stage then flows through the Volume I pot to the V2A preamp then directly through DC coupling (no coupling cap) to the V2B cathode follower which supplies the tone stack with a low impedance signal to keep the tone stack from loading down the guitar signal.
 After the Tone Stack the signal goes into the Phase Inverter.
 The Phase Inverter creates two mirror image signals that are 180 degrees out of phase to feed to the Power Tubes.